-Successful completion of the program will signify that the holder has completed a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the candidate's capacity to carry out independent research.
+Successful completion of the program will signify that the holder has completed a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the student's capacity to carry out independent original research.

 This course consists of:

-Candidates must, in consultation with and under the direct supervision of a member/s of the academic staff:
+You must, in consultation with and under the direct supervision of a member/s of the academic staff:

-(b.) submit for assessment a thesis component which meets the requirements of the examiners consisting of:
+2. submit for assessment a thesis component which meets the requirements of the examiners consisting of:

 The work will take the form of music compositions, a bound critical commentary and concert program notes.
 The concert program notes must provide evidence that a minimum of 50 per cent of the music submitted in the portfolio has been performed in public concerts.
 The music compositions are to be submitted in the form of a combination of individually bound musical scores and sound recordings (such as CDs).
 All materials (musical scores, sound recordings, critical commentary and concert program notes) are to be submitted as a single portfolio.

 Submission of a thesis including published worksthesis including published works (https://www.monash.edu/graduate-research/supervisors-and-examiners/examiners/publication) may be permitted.